tcab/pagestest/README.md

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/example-01.puml&fmt=svg)

+- works on main github README, but... too slow to refresh, sometimes image fails to appear probably due to timeout 😯
+- CLICKING ON IMAGE works and takes you to some `https://camo.githubusercontent.com/...` url where you get the full screen SVG and can zoom ok ✅
-- **does not** work locally on dev machine - at least not in vscode previewer.
+- does not work locally on dev machine - at least not in vscode previewer.
 - *may* work in local jekyll server but this project isn't set up with local jekill
-- works on main github README, but... too slow to refresh, sometimes image fails to appear probably due to timeout